Long-term effects of alcohol: Russia

+South Asia

+The landmark INTERHEART Study has revealed that alcohol consumption in South Asians was not protective against CAD in sharp contrast to other populations who benefit from it.

 United Kingdom

-A governmental report from Britain has found that "There were 8,724 alcohol-related deaths in 2007, lower than 2006, but more than double the 4,144 recorded in 1991.
+A governmental report from Britain has found that there were "8,724 alcohol-related deaths in 2007, lower than 2006, but more than double the 4,144 recorded in 1991.
 The alcohol-related death rate was 13.3 per 100,000 population in 2007, compared with 6.9 per 100,000 population in 1991."
 In Scotland, the NHS estimate that in 2003 one in every 20 deaths could be attributed to alcohol.
 A 2009 report noted that the death rate from alcohol-related disease was 9,000, a number three times that of 25 years previously.

 A UK report came to the result that the effects of low-to-moderate alcohol consumption on mortality are age-dependent.
 Low-to-moderate alcohol use increases the risk of death for individuals aged 16–34 (due to increased risk of cancers, accidents, liver disease, and other factors), but decreases the risk of death for individuals ages 55+ (due to decreased risk of ischemic heart disease).

 A study in the United Kingdom found that alcohol causes about 4% of cancer cases in the UK (12,500 cases per year).

 United States

-The Centers for Disease Control and Prevention (CDC) report, "From 2001–2005, there were approximately 79,000 deaths annually attributable to excessive alcohol use.
-In fact, excessive alcohol use is the 3rd leading lifestyle-related cause of death for people in the United States each year."
-A 1993 study estimated US deaths through alcohol at 100,000.

-Another CDC report from 2001 estimated that medium and high consumption of alcohol led to 75,754 deaths in the United States in 2001.
-Low consumption of alcohol had some beneficial effects, so a net 59,180 deaths were attributed to alcohol.

-Longevity

-In 2016, a meta-analysis of 87 studies investigating alcohol use and mortality risk was conducted.
-The studies analyzed had shown the largest mortality risk reduction in moderate drinkers, but these studies did not correct for confounding variables common with certain abstainers, such as previous alcoholism, and chronic health issues.
-After adjusting these studies for abstainer biases, no reduction in mortality risk was found for low-volume drinkers.
-However, there have been individual studies that show abstainers and heavy drinkers have an increased mortality of about 50% over moderate drinkers after adjustment for confounding factors in individuals above the age of 55.
+Excessive alcohol use was the 3rd leading behavioral cause of death for people in the United States in the year 2000.
+In 2001, an estimated 75,766 deaths were attributable to alcohol.
+From 2006 through 2010, there were approximately 87,798 deaths on average attributable to alcohol occurred in the United States each year.
+Alcohol-related deaths among Americans about doubled from 1999 to 2020.
+In 2020, alcohol was linked to nearly 50,000 deaths among adults aged 25 to 85, a sharp rise from just under 20,000 in 1999.
+All age groups experienced increases, with the most significant rise occurring in individuals aged 25 to 34, where death rates nearly quadrupled during this period.
+In 2025, the US Surgeon General advocated for cancer risk warnings on alcoholic beverages.